RedHatInsights/patchman-clients/rbac/docs/RoleWithAccess.md

 ### NewRoleWithAccess

-`func NewRoleWithAccess(name string, uuid string, created time.Time, modified time.Time, access []Access, ) *RoleWithAccess`
+`func NewRoleWithAccess(name string, uuid string, created string, modified string, access []Access, ) *RoleWithAccess`

 NewRoleWithAccess instantiates a new RoleWithAccess object This constructor will assign default values to properties that have it defined,